IIFA Rocks 2018 Inside Pics: From Varun Dhawan's Groupfie To Anil Kapoor's Dashing Ramp Walk!

 - WARDROBE MALFUNCTION!
 Katrina Kaif’s OOPS Moment At The IIFA Event; Urges Media To Delete Her Pics!

 It's that time of the year!
-Yes, the much awaited IIFA awards have began and this year, it's taking place in Bangkok, Thailand.
+Yes, the much awaited IIFA awards have begun and this year, it's taking place in Bangkok, Thailand.
 We already gave you a peek into the IIFA Rocks Green Carpet where we got to see Bollywood celebrities like Varun Dhawan, Shraddha Kapoor, Arjun Kapoor, Kriti Sanon, Karan Johar, Urvashi Rautela, Dia Mirza and Bobby Deol at their stylish best and flaunting their 'jalwa' at the green carpet.
 Going by the first looks, it's promising to be a starry night indeed.

 It's time to go inside IIFA Rocks and find out what amazing 'surprises' it has in store for us.
-Check out the pictures right away here-
+Check out the pictures right away here.

 Meet The Dashing Hosts- Ayushmann Khurrana And Kartik Aaryan